 The unique demographics of Southeastern Massachusetts, with its large proportion of Portuguese speakers of Portuguese, Brazilian and Cape Verdean descent, has long been an important factor in supporting the growth and development of the field of Luso-Afro-Brazilian studies at UMass Dartmouth.

 The PhD program draws on the wide range of multidisciplinary scholarly competence represented by the faculty working on our campus.
-With six tenure-line faculty, all of whom teach graduate courses in the MA and PhD programs, the Department of Portuguese is the largest Portuguese program in the nation.
+With five tenured faculty, all of whom teach graduate courses in the MA and PhD programs, the Department of Portuguese is the largest Portuguese program in the nation.

-Additionally, there are nine faculty members in the College of Arts and Sciences (in the Departments of Sociology/Anthropology, History, Political Science, and Art History), College of Visual and Performing Arts (Department of Art History) and School of Education, Public Policy and Civic Engagement (Department of Educational Leadership) whose scholarly expertise falls largely or primarily in the area of Portuguese, Brazilian, or Lusophone African studies and who are formally affiliated with the graduate programs in Portuguese, cross-listing their relevant courses at the graduate level.
+Additionally, there are six faculty members in the departments of Sociology/Anthropology, History, Political Science, and Public Policy whose scholarly expertise falls largely or primarily in the area of Portuguese, Brazilian, or Lusophone African studies and who are affiliated with the graduate programs in Portuguese, serving as thesis/dissertation committee members and cross-listing their relevant courses at the graduate level.

-Also, one graduate course per academic year is taught by the occupant of the Hélio and Amélia Pedroso/Luso-American Foundation Endowed Chair in Portuguese Studies, which brings to UMass Dartmouth renowned senior scholars in the field for semester-long periods of teaching and research.
+Moreover, one graduate seminar per academic year is taught by the occupant of the Hélio and Amélia Pedroso/Luso-American Foundation Endowed Chair in Portuguese Studies, which brings to UMass Dartmouth renowned senior scholars in the field for semester-long periods of teaching and research.
 For additional information, including a listing of Hélio and Amélia Pedroso/Luso-American Foundation Visiting Professors since 2005, see Faculty.

 The PhD in Luso-Afro-Brazilian Studies and Theory requires a minimum of 54 graduate course credits and 12 dissertation credits.
 Successful applicants to the program who hold an MA degree from UMass Dartmouth or another institution may be allowed to transfer up to a maximum of 30 credits from the MA level toward their doctoral degree coursework.